MicrosoftDocs/azure-media-services/media-services/latest/drm-content-protection-concept.md

 You can edit key policy templates if you want to use a different license/key delivery service.

+## Test content protection system

+Read this [overview of creating a test content protection system](drm-test-system-concept.md), and then try some of the following instructional content.

 ## How-tos, tutorials and samples

 - [Use DRM dynamic encryption and license delivery service tutorial](drm-protect-with-drm-tutorial.md) which uses the following sample.